balancer/scaffold-balancer-v3/README.md

 #### 0.2.5 Deploy Contracts

-The following command runs the script from `Deploy.s.sol`
+The following command runs the script from `Deploy.s.sol` which deploys a pool factory, deploys test tokens, deploys a new pool using the factory, and finally initializes the pool using the test tokens\*

-1. A pool factory is deployed
-2. Test tokens are deployed and sent to the `.env` PK
-3. New pool is created using the pool factory and the test tokens
-4. New pool is initialized using test tokens and BPT is sent to the `.env` PK

 ```bash
 yarn deploy:all
 ```

+\*Test tokens and BPT are sent to the PK specified in the `foundry/.env` file

 #### 0.2.6 Start Frontend